NightRaven-NWNEE/QoF-LB/README.md

 </n>

-> Quadrumvirate of Fate: Living Beyond is a Neverwinter Nights: Enhanced Edition Persistent World that will be available under the PW Action Category.
+> Quadrumvirate of Fate: The Living Beyond is a Neverwinter Nights: Enhanced Edition Persistent World that will be available under the PW Action Category.
 >
 > We're currently in beta and not open to the public, yet...
 > This github, the attached website, and the module itself are all still a work in progress (WIP).

 </n>

-#### *NWSync Enabled*
+- #### **NWSync** is *Enabled*
-> ** NOTE: ** A large first time download is required to play here due to the custom content \ resources we are using.
+  - **NOTE:** A large first time download is required to play here due to the custom content \ resources we are using.
 It's roughly a quarter of the size if you already have the CEP nwsyncd.

 </n>